Git Sync is here — version your API workspace in git. See how

 Audit Logging

 Every meaningful action in a team workspace is logged: who created a request, who modified an environment variable, who executed a request against production, who changed permissions.
-Audit logs are tamper-resistant and exportable for compliance reporting.
+Every AI action is logged too — the real value next to what the agent actually saw, so you can verify exactly what was sent.

 How RESTK Handles Sensitive Data